Skip to main content

 3 on 6 dental implants consist of three individual dental bridges that are attached to six dental implants.
 This restoration is similar to a dental bridge but with artificial roots instead of natural teeth.

 The approach is ideal for full-mouth reconstruction, as it restores the teeth’s natural function by evenly distributing bite forces.
-It doesn’t require bone removal and even preserves bone and tissue.
+It avoids bone removal and helps preserve bone and tissue.

 Dental providers must be trained and certified to provide 3 on 6 implants.
 You can find a full list of authorized providers at https://www.3on6.com/locations.